Rogdham/pyzstd/index.rst

 .. py:data:: compressionLevel_values

-    A three-items namedtuple, values defined by underlying zstd library, see :ref:`compression level<compression_level>` for details.
+    A 3-item namedtuple, values defined by underlying zstd library, see :ref:`compression level<compression_level>` for details.

     ``default`` is default compression level, it is used when compression level is set to ``0``.